-Agents are the most important resource of call centers.
+Agents are the most important resource of contact centers.
 Although automated solutions already exist, nothing can match the quality of work real people can deliver, especially when it comes to customer service.

 To stay on top of massive amounts of customer interactions, managers aim to keep agents focused on their tasks.
 Ideally, employees must stay on their desks, continuously answering calls, and manning digital channels.
 However, there are cases when this isn’t possible.
 We refer to these moments as call center shrinkage.